Kutsumi Tsuneo: Biography

 Kutsumi was born on December 22, 1866, at Maniwa, Katsuyama Domain.
 He graduated from the Imperial Japanese Naval Academy as part of its 15th class and served on the Kongō as an ensign.
 In April 1894, he was a navigator at the Chōkai and participated in the First Sino-Japanese War.
 Afterwards, he served at the Sasebo Naval District and as the captain of the Yoshino and the Akebono.
 During the Russo-Japanese War, he participated at the Battle of Tsushima as part of the 1st Fleet while commanding the Ariake.
 He managed to sink the Russian destroyer Bezuprechny with assistance from the Chitose.
-He was promoted to captain and given command of the Corvette Katsuragi in 1910.
-He was promoted to Rear-Admiral in December 1918 before retiring on 1927.
+He was promoted to captain and given command of the corvette Katsuragi in 1910.
+He was promoted to rear admiral in December 1918 and retired in 1927.